Skyhawkbotics/firstdocs/source/docs/programming/git.md

         Use a GUI if you aren't familiar with the command line interface, as the CLI can be more intimidating to use at first.
 You can find a list of GUIs [here](https://git-scm.com/downloads/guis).
 If you don't know which one to pick, start with [GitHub Desktop](https://desktop.github.com/download/).

+2. Use the documentation for your client to sign into your GitHub account.

 ### Clone the Repo

 Now that you have a repository for your code, now it's time to save the code to the programmer's computer.